-The New York Times describes Joshua M. Greene as “a storyteller…who traces journeys to enlightenment.”
-In 1982, after living thirteen years in ashrams of India and Europe, he returned to his native New York City and produced a series of Emmy award-nominated children’s films for The Disney Channel and PBS.
-In 1995 he became Director of Programming for Cablevision, the nation’s fifth largest cable provider.
-From 1999 to 2002 he served as Senior Vice President at Ruder Finn, New York’s largest public relations firm, where he advised faith communities on their role in peacekeeping initiatives.
+In 1982, after living thirteen years in ashrams of India and Europe, Joshua M. Greene returned to his native New York City and produced a series of Emmy Award-nominated children’s films for The Disney Channel and PBS.
+In 1995 he became director of programming for Cablevision, at the time the nation’s fifth largest cable provider.
+From 1999 to 2002 he served as senior vice president at Ruder Finn, a leading New York public relations firm, where he advised faith communities on their role in peacekeeping initiatives.

 He serves on the boards of several non-profits and provides volunteer family mediation services.
 He is the father of two and lives with his wife on Long Island.